unb-libraries/systems-toolkit/README.md

-  ocr:tesseract:file                        Generate OCR for a file. ocr:tesseract:tree                        Generate OCR for an entire tree. ocr:tesseract:tree:metrics                Generate metrics for OCR confidence and word count for a tree. travis travis:build:get-latest                   Get the latest travis build job details for a repository. travis:build:get-latest-id                Get the latest travis build job ID for a repository. travis:build:restart                      Restart a travis build job. travis:build:restart-latest               Restart the latest travis build job in a branch of a repository. updater updater:composer-apps                     Updates composer-based apps on various servers.
+  ocr:tesseract:file                        Generate OCR for a file. ocr:tesseract:tree                        Generate OCR for an entire tree. ocr:tesseract:tree:metrics                Generate metrics for OCR confidence and word count for a tree. updater updater:composer-apps                     Updates composer-based apps on various servers.
 ```